ryardley/indexr/README.md

 # indexr
-A package for dynamically Indexing ES6 modules.
+A package for dynamically indexing ES6 modules.